Godwin Obaseki: First term

+Second term

-On 29 September 2016, Obaseki was elected as the Governor of Edo State under the platform of the All Progressives Congress.
-During the 2020 Edo Gubernatorial Election, Obaseki sought for re-election under the APC but was controversially disqualified by the party's Primary Election Screening Committee from contesting the primary elections, citing missing letters on the governor's National Youth Service Corps (NYSC) certificate and what other observers described as spurious excuses surrounding the governor's university admission.
-The governor had had a running battle with his predecessor, Comrade Oshiomhole, the National Chairman of the APC, who headed the party's National Working Committee (NWC) at the time, which constituted the screening committee.
+During the 2020 Edo Gubernatorial Election, Obaseki sought re-election under the APC but was controversially disqualified by the party's Primary Election Screening Committee from contesting the primary elections, citing missing letters on the governor's National Youth Service Corps certificate and the governor's university admission.
+The governor had had a running battle with his predecessor, Oshiomhole, the National Chairman of the APC, who headed the party's National Working Committee at the time, which constituted the screening committee.
 Political analysts argue that the former governor acted out a script, with the ultimate aim of denying the governor a second-term ticket under the APC.
-Comrade Oshiomhole was eventually sacked as National Chairman of the APC.
+Oshiomhole was eventually sacked as National Chairman of the APC.

-The governor was in possession of his West African Examination Council High School Certificate, which the committee said was absent from the governor's credentials, while the NYSC reissued a corrected version of the governor's NYSC discharge certificate, while apologizing for being responsible for the initial error.
-The Federal High Court in Abuja eventually struck out a certificate forgery case instituted against the governor by the All Progressives Congress (APC), his former political party.
-He said the ruling was victory for truth, and victory rule of law.
-He said the case against him was a most needless attempt by desperate individuals trying to undo the will of the people through the backdoor.

 On 16 June 2020, Obaseki resigned his membership from the All Progressives Congress.
 On 19 June 2020, Obaseki decamped to the People's Democratic Party and declared his intentions to seek re-election on the platform.
 PDP described him as a big catch.
-On 20 September 2020, The Independent National Electoral Commission (INEC) announced Obaseki the winner of the Edo State gubernatorial election, He won against his major opponent from the All Progressives Congress Osagie Ize Iyamu with a total number of 307,955 votes.
+On 20 September 2020, The Independent National Electoral Commission announced Obaseki the winner of the Edo State gubernatorial election.
+He won against his opponent from the All Progressives Congress, Osagie Ize Iyamu, with a total number of 307,955 votes.